What does Karma mean?

 Ultimately, karma is about the moral fabric of our actions and how they shape our destiny.
 Awareness of this intricate process can help us live in harmony with karma, fostering a life of good deeds and positive intentions.

 The origins of karma can be traced back to ancient Indian philosophies, particularly within Hinduism and Buddhism.
-The term ‘karma’ literally means ‘action’ or ‘deed’ in Sanskrit, highlighting its fundamental role in these spiritual traditions.
+As mentioned above, the term ‘karma’ literally means ‘action’ or ‘deed’ in Sanskrit, highlighting its fundamental role in these spiritual traditions.
 In Hinduism, karma is closely linked to the concept of dharma, which represents duty or righteousness.
 This connection underscores the importance of living a morally upright life, where one’s actions are in harmony with their duties and responsibilities.

 Buddhism adopted the concept of karma and placed significant emphasis on its role in influencing an individual’s future experiences.
 According to Buddhist philosophy, the actions we perform in this life determine our future rebirths and the quality of those lives.
 This idea of karma influencing future lives is a core tenet in many Eastern religions, shaping the spiritual practices and beliefs of millions worldwide.